rust-bitcoin/rust-bitcoin-maintainer-tools/cargo-rbmt/README.md

 ### Test

-The `test` command can be configured to run feature matrix testing for your crate.
-Configure with the `contrib/rbmt.toml` file at the crate level.
+The `test` command can be configured to run feature matrix testing for your package.
+Configure with the `rbmt.toml` file at the package level.

 ```toml
 [test]